0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Debugging with Number Bases: Real Scenarios

 Understanding different bases transforms you from a code writer to a code detective.
-Here are actual debugging scenarios where base conversion knowledge saves hours of frustration.
+Here are real debugging scenarios where base conversion knowledge saves hours of frustration.

 Memory Alignment Issues